ayush-chandil/ayush-chandil/README.md

 <h3> 👨🏻‍💻 About Me </h3>

-- 🎓 &nbsp; Studying Computer Science and Engineering at IIIT Vadodara.
+- 🎓 &nbsp; Studied Computer Science and Engineering at IIIT Vadodara.
-- 🔭 &nbsp; I’m currently learning DSA
 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
 - 💼 &nbsp; Web developer.
 - 👯 We can connect on [Chess.com](https://www.chess.com/member/ayushchandil)♟ to play some games.